Time Blocks Decomposition of Multistage Stochastic Optimization Problems: Introduction

 \section{Introduction}

-Multistage stochastic optimization problems are, by essence, complex because their solutions are indexed both by stages (time) and by uncertainties.
-Their large scale nature makes decomposition methods appealing.
-The most common approaches are time decomposition --- and state-based resolution methods, like stochastic dynamic programming, in stochastic optimal control --- and scenario decomposition --- like progressive hedging in stochastic programming.
+Solutions of multistage stochastic optimization problems are functions of both time and uncertainties.
+This makes such problems complex.
+However, their structure makes decomposition methods appealing to solve them~\cite{Ruszczynski:2003}.
+One of the most common approaches are time decomposition (state-based resolution methods), like stochastic dynamic programming, in stochastic optimal control, and scenario decomposition, like progressive hedging, in stochastic programming.
 On the one hand, stochastic programming deals with an underlying random process taking a finite number of values, called scenarios \cite{Shapiro-Dentcheva-Ruszczynski:2009}.
-Solutions are indexed by a scenario tree, the size of which explodes with the number of stages, hence generally few in practice.
+Solutions are indexed by a scenario tree, the size of which increases exponentially with the number of stages (hence generally a few stages in practice).
 However, to overcome this obstacle, stochastic programming takes advantage of scenario decomposition methods (progressive hedging \cite{Rockafellar-Wets:1991}).
 On the other hand, stochastic control deals with a state model driven by a white noise, that is, the noise is made of a sequence of independent random variables.
 Under such assumptions, stochastic dynamic programming is able to handle many stages, as it offers reduction of the search for a solution among state feedbacks (instead of functions of the past noise) \cite{Bellman:1957,Puterman:1994}.

 In a word, dynamic programming is good at handling multiple stages --- but at the price of assuming that noises are stagewise independent --- whereas stochastic programming does not require such assumption, but can only handle a few stages.
 Could we take advantage of both methods?
-Is there a way to apply stochastic dynamic programming at a slow time scale --- a scale at which noise would be statistically independent --- crossing over short time scale optimization problems where independence would not hold?
-This question is one of the motivations of this paper.
+Is there a way to apply stochastic dynamic programming at a slow time scale --- a scale at which noises could be considered statistically independent --- crossing over fast time scale optimization problems where independence would not hold?
+This question is one of the motivations of this paper, and we indeed provide a method to decompose multistage stochastic optimization problems by time blocks.
+This decomposition method and the main result are, mathematically speaking, quite natural, but the main difficulty is notational.
+Indeed, the rigorous formulation of multistage stochastic optimization problems on so-called history spaces requires rather heavy notation.